fashionliteracy/fashionliteracy.github.io/_posts/news/2020-11-06-desi-belle-by-killer-eans-guccis-film-estival-and-london-fahion-week-2021.md

 ### Gucci's Film Festival

-Industry power houses have been pondering and trying to bring their innovative responses to the hard ships posed by pandemic and climate crisis.
+Industry power houses have been pondering and trying to bring their innovative responses to the hardships posed by pandemic and climate crisis.

 In May, Gucci's creative directory posted a soul searching letter on Instagram, informing fashion fans and the world that they would stage two collections per